talkable/talkable-docs/_sources/campaigns/designer.rst.txt

 Web view size
 -------------

-Make sure Advocate Signup Page canvas size is equal to the Advocate Share Page, because this is a next screen referrer sees right after, there should be a smooth transition between these pages.
 Canvas size should be equal to a main container width of your site:

 .. image:: /_static/img/liquid/designer/image1.png
    :alt: Page canvas size